nautobot/go-nautobot/docs/ModuleBay.md

 ### NewModuleBay

-`func NewModuleBay(id string, objectType string, display string, url string, naturalSlug string, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *ModuleBay`
+`func NewModuleBay(objectType string, display string, url string, naturalSlug string, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *ModuleBay`

 NewModuleBay instantiates a new ModuleBay object
 This constructor will assign default values to properties that have it defined,